 SSP is a research-based mind/body therapy that enhances social engagement & resilience by reducing stress & auditory sensitivity.
 The middle ear helps to transfer information so we can make sense of what we are hearing.
-SSP uses filtered music to train the middle ear muscles to focus on certain frequencies, using this acoustic channel as portal to neural regulation and sense of safety at the autonomic nervous system level.
+SSP uses filtered music to train the middle ear muscles to focus on certain frequencies, using the acoustic channel as portal to neural regulation and sense of safety at the autonomic nervous system level.
 SSP has been shown to benefit clients living with Autism Spectrum Disorder, Sensory Processing Disorder, Traumatic Brain Injury, speech, developmental, or learning difficulties, trauma, anxiety, and social engagement struggles.

-After listening to the music program, clients have ongoing access to similar music at home for maintenance which can be used as needed.
+After listening to the music program, clients might have ongoing access to similar music at home for maintenance which can be used as needed.
 Some clients may need to redo the original program 8-12 weeks after completing the program.

 Those with the following features might benefit from using the SSP: